-- a) When individual subscribers and/or operator reports are compiled by common fault types, randomness often gives way to an obvious configuration (sometimes called a "pattern") to indicate the existence and nature of the network fault.
-The analysis for patterns may well be subdivided into originating, international and terminating network categories wherein the international domain includes both international switching centres.
-A network analysis point could use such information to identify suspected network components and make referrals or notifications to the appropriate maintenance forces for corrective actions. - b) Information to reflect the national network call completion ratio, if available, would act as a reference with which to compare completion rates experienced from distant countries. - c) Abnormal trends or conditions identified should be promptly brought to the attention of those who can take corrective actions. - d) It is desirable that information be taken from the outgoing side of the originating international switching centre.
-The overall use of this information is also under study in Study Group II. - ii) National and international network call completion information, including the observation of real traffic as per Recommendation E.426 [1]: - can be used for comparative purposes to identify abnormalities that may be caused by faults in the network. - iii) Routing data and changes thereto as per Recommendation E.149[2]: - can reduce the following results of misrouting of traffic due to invalid dialling: - a) calls to fail; - b) calls to be switched more than necessary; - c) calls to contribute to congestion on improper routes; - d) poor circuit utilization. - iv) Circuit order of selection.
-Selection of circuits not in the sequence agreed upon can cause: - uneven distribution of traffic among the circuits involved; - increased probability of simultaneous seizures which lead to initial call failure and subsequent attempts.
+- ii) National and international network call completion information, including the observation of real traffic as per Recommendation E.426 [2]: - can be used for comparative purposes to identify abnormalities that may be caused by faults in the network. - iii) Routing data and changes thereto as per Recommendation E.149 [1]: - can reduce the following results of misrouting of traffic due to invalid dialling: - a) calls to fail; - b) calls to be switched more than necessary; - c) calls to contribute to congestion on improper routes; - d) poor circuit utilization. - iv) Circuit order of selection.
+Selection of circuits not in the sequence agreed upon can cause: - uneven distribution of traffic among the circuits involved; - increased probability of simultaneous seizures which lead to initial call failure and subsequent re-attempts.

-- 5 The more detailed information can be obtained from real time tests, or from near real time reports from traffic monitoring equipment, and if required from off-line reports using historical data stored on magnetic tape.
-Any distribution of maintenance information should clearly indicate how and where the information was obtained, a full description of the data presented, and the period of time during which it was gathered. - 6 Experience has shown that the detailed investigation of particular problems is more efficiently handled by discussion and cooperation between the appropriate maintenance elements. - 7 Account will need to be taken of unique national or international events, e.g., earthquakes, which could influence international telephone traffic.
+5 The more detailed information can be obtained from real time tests, or from near real time reports from traffic monitoring equipment, and if required from off-line reports using historical data stored on magnetic tape.
+Any distribution of maintenance information should clearly indicate how and where the information was obtained, a full description of the data presented, and the period of time during which it was gathered.

+6 Experience has shown that the detailed investigation of particular problems is more efficiently handled by discussion and cooperation between the appropriate maintenance elements.

+7 Account will need to be taken of unique national or international events, e.g. earthquakes, which could influence international telephone traffic.